What camera (or sensor) type do you need for property photography? Let’s dive into the difference between full-frame and crop sensors.

 Crop sensor vs full frame cameras

-Without diving even deeper into the technical aspects, here are the most practical pros and cons of both types of sensor when considering it in the context of property photography.
+Without diving even deeper into the technical aspects, here are the most practical pros and cons of both types of sensor when considering them in the context of property photography.

 Pros of full frame sensors